DanielSmith1239/homebridge-jewish-calendar/README.md

 The project was originally designed for me to have a better "Shabbat Mode" in Homekit, but for completeness I added some very specific ones.
 The settings in the Config for the holidays are to change spelling.
 I use a modern Transliterated spelling, but feel free to replace with Hebrew, Ashkenazi transliterations, English, or whatever language you prefer.
 If you look in the sample above, you can see a variation of languages.

-## Caveats

-Suncalc is known to occaisionaly have issues of a few minutes.
-Unfortunately the other library I found was not compatible with Homebridge.
-If you are concerned with Halachic specificity, you need to add at least 1 minute to cover the fractional minute between updates, and 3 minutes for safety on Sun-Calc.
-In general, this is more useful for limiting Trigger Events in your Automation rules than serious Halachic implications.

 ## How to Use in Automations

 I use the Home App for building my scenes (to include Homepods), and the Eve App for programing.
 But any Homekit app should work.